-The big picture: As Axios' Jonathan Swan reported Tuesday morning, White House officials are worried about the optics of the shutdown and its impact on everyday life across the country.
+The big picture: As Axios' Jonathan Swan has reported, White House officials are increasingly worried about the optics of the shutdown and its impact on everyday life across the country.

 - Federal paychecks: 800,000 federal workers who are either furloughed or working without pay are set to miss their first paychecks this week.

 - The IRS: Tax refunds are set to be paid during the shutdown, according to the White House's Office of Management and Budget, but it's unclear if the administration has legal standing for this position.

 - Airports: Hundreds of TSA agents have called in sick to at least four major airports after being forced to work without pay, affecting air travel safety.
 The Miami airport was forced to close one terminal early for 3 days due to TSA absences.
 And the nation's largest pilot union told Trump the shutdown is "affecting the safety, security and efficiency of our national airspace system."

 - Food stamps: The 38 million Americans who depend on federal assistance could see their aid reduced — or run out entirely.
 The Department of Agriculture announced Tuesday that it has found a way to continuing providing food stamps during the month of February.

 - Federal housing: The Dept. of Housing and Urban Development may have difficulty sustaining rental assistance payments, which could put millions of tenants at risk.

 - Immigration: Federal immigration courts have to pick and choose which cases to handle as the shutdown continues, which could cause years-long delays.

 - Farmers: Emergency aid from the Department of Agriculture for farmers impacted by the trade war between China and the U.S. could be disrupted.